This Incident Response and Breach Notification Policy describes how Pivot

 - What happened: indicators, timeline, affected components.

-- Scope: systems, accounts, organizations, or data categories potentially affected.
+- Scope: systems, accounts, organizations, or data categories potentially

-- Impact: availability, integrity, confidentiality, and whether personal data may be involved.
+- Impact: availability, integrity, confidentiality, and whether personal

-- Root cause hypotheses: vulnerabilities exploited, misconfigurations, credential compromise, third-party component issues.
+- Root cause hypotheses: vulnerabilities exploited, misconfigurations,

 7.3 Containment